AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 motion along the main circle, it returns to the starting point,

-traversing only the final distance and meeting no boundaries.
-The
+traversing only the final distance and not

-total two-dimensional "volume" (area) is
+boundaries.
+The total two-dimensional "volume" (area) is

-finite here - it is unlimited , but finite space.
+finite here - it is unlimited, but finite space.
 An analogous situation in a

 closed three-dimensional space (which may be relativistic